 Top Access Control Trends for 2019Access control systems continuously evolve with the newest technology trends.
 In fact, they must keep up with updates to protect companies, their employees and data from threats.
 With a rising number of security breaches, we can expect more companies to install access control systems.

 Access Control ReviewsSecurity breaches are encouraging companies to conduct full audits of access controls.
 Enterprises will review risks by user, role and business process to isolate and mitigate risks before they turn into high-profile breaches.
 By noting weak security measures, companies can make changes to better protect assets.

 Individualized AccessIn 2019, we saw to see a rising trend in individualized access.
 This ensures each person has their own username, password or identification code.
 Companies now have access to automated provisioning, which sets up user accounts and creates automated workflows based on job duties.

 Security PatchingHackers will do anything to break into security systems.
 While this has been a problem for decades, hackers are now specifically targeting overlooked points of access.
 To combat external threats, we expect access control systems to begin patching vulnerabilities, even if it means temporarily disrupting productivity.

 Threat IdentificationNext year, systems will continue and expand their use of data analytics to monitor and mitigate threats.
 Companies will use their dashboards to monitor access, but they will also run possible scenarios to reduce risk and conflict.

+Cloud-based SystemsThe need for analytics, automation and access will encourage more businesses to install cloud-based control systems.
+As companies increase their technology and mobile tools, they will want to protect their system in an effective way.
 As we prepare to enter a new year and decade, businesses shouldn’t ignore threats from potential breaches.
 Our expert IT professionals at WesTec Services can help you analyze your current strategies and install a system designed to deflect security breaches.
 Contact us to learn more about our access control systems.

 Tags: access, access control systems, analytics, cloud, cybersecurity, data, employee, hacker, mitigation, password, protection, security, threat